 After you have submitted your deposit copies, we will send a receipt to the Dean's Office (Dekanat) / Doctoral Examination Board (Promotionsausschuss).
 On receipt of our confirmation, the faculty will issue your doctoral diploma.

-If your thesis is published with a publishing company, you have to provide written confirmation by your publisher confirming the required minimum edition size of 150 copies.
+If your thesis is published with a publishing company, you have to provide written confirmation by your publisher confirming the required minimum edition size of usually 150 copies.
+Please also inform us about the date of your oral exam, as we need it in order to issue a written confirmation that you have handed in your doctoral thesis.
+To create a complete catalogue entry, your year of birth and a subject-related professional title, like mathematician, psychologist are required.

 All Doctoral Degree Regulations (Promotionsordnungen) of TU Dortmund allow for an electronic publication of doctoral theses.